Byrnesz/babyakja.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ![Word Vectors](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/t-sne.png)

 After the model was compiled, I wanted to isolate particular words that appeared frequently and understand what other similar words he associated with it.
-I started with _'Love'_:
+I started with _Love_:

 ### _Most Similar to_ __Love__